-Samaritan’s Purse Canada has sent over 80 Disaster Assistance Response Team (DART) members to Ukraine to fill both medical and non-medical roles.
+Samaritan’s Purse Canada has sent 102 Disaster Assistance Response Team (DART) members to Ukraine to fill both medical and non-medical roles.
 Some have been deployed to staff and give leadership to Emergency Field Hospitals.
 Others are helping to provide medical care in western, southwestern, and central Ukraine.
 Some DART members are also working to distribute food and non-food relief items.

 Willing to serve on a Disaster Assistance Response Team?
 Christian Medical and Non-Medical Staff Needed.

 If you are interested in joining our DART roster to be a part of these types of disaster responses, click here to apply.